 BE PREPARED, BE SMART, BE SAFE, BE SEEN

 Nebraska state law requires anyone operating a bike at night to have both a front light and rear reflectors.
-As with helmets, our sponsoring bike shops offer discounts on bike lights.
 If you do not have a light, a lower-cost option is attaching a flashlight to your handlebars with heavy tape.

 We also recommend that you wear white, light-colored or reflective clothing.
 Wearing your Owl Ride registration bib is also required.

 Do a safety check (for you do-it-yourselfers, here’s one way to do it–ABC Quick Check!) to make sure your bike is in good operating condition.
 Tune up your bike and pump up your tires.
 You don’t need to be an expert bicyclist, but your bike should be in good operating condition!

 Bring your driver’s license, extra money, a spare tube, patch kit, pump and tools for minor repairs.
 Many of our sponsoring bike shops will also be providing repair support along the route.

 Even at night, it can be hot and humid during mid-summer in Omaha, so please be prepared.
 The Owl Ride will be held place rain or shine, so be prepared and bring gear for wet weather.
 If severe weather develops, please take warnings seriously and find appropriate shelter.

 Bring a water bottle and fill it at home with cold water.
 Bring two water bottles if you can.
 Water and other beverages will be available at Owl Perch rest stops along the route, but we ask that you be prepared, too.

 Wear white, light-colored or reflective clothing for visibility.

 Ride responsibly for your safety and that of those around you!